nlp-tlp/15926-4-RDL-CITS3200/README.md

 This project assists in navigating the hierarchical relationships of classes defined by the RDL, accessible through the [current RDL browser](https://data.15926.org/rdl/) on which the hierarchy can be difficult to interpret.

-🚧 This project is currently in the early stages of development and many things are subject to change. 🚧
+The project is currently deployed at [https://iso15926vis.org/](https://iso15926vis.org/).

 ## Getting started